coinstax/reddit-ai-automod/README.md

 - Calculates trust score (0-100) to bypass expensive AI analysis for returning good users
 - Caching system reduces API calls and costs (24-48h TTL)

-**AI-Powered Analysis**
+**AI-Powered Analysis** (Reddit-Approved Providers Only)
-- Works with Claude, DeepSeek, or OpenAI (automatic failover)
+- Works with OpenAI GPT-4o-mini or Google Gemini 1.5 Flash (automatic failover)
+- Enhanced AI Questions system reduces false positives from 40% to <10%
 - You ask custom questions in plain English (e.g., "Is this user promoting a service?")
-- AI answers YES/NO/MAYBE with confidence scores
+- AI provides YES/NO answers with confidence scores and structured evidence
+- Confidence calibration, evidence extraction, and negation detection built-in
 - Set your own confidence thresholds for actions

 **Flexible Rules System**